 The Vermont Center for Geographic Information (VCGI) has created this "Act 174 Portal" with links to GIS shapefiles for all of the Known and Possible constraint layers referenced in the standards.

 IV.
-Plans Submitted for a Determination of Energy Compliance
+Plans Submitted to the Department for a Determination of Energy Compliance

 - Bennington County Regional Commission